1904 Notre Dame football team

-The 1904 Notre Dame football team was an American football team that represented the University of Notre Dame in the 1904 college football season.
-In its first season with Louis J. Salmon as coach, the team compiled a 5–3 record and was outscored by opponents by a combined total of 127 to 94.
+The 1904 Notre Dame football team was an American football team that represented the University of Notre Dame as an independent during the 1904 college football season.
+In its first and only season under head coach Louis J. Salmon, the team compiled a 5–3 record and was outscored by opponents by a total of 127 to 94.
+In three games against major opponents, the team lost to Wisconsin, Kansas, and Purdue by a total of 118 to 5.

+The team played its home games at Cartier Field in Notre Dame, Indiana.